 At Exponent Philanthropy, we believe that listening is an essential skill for effective philanthropy.
 Deep listening helps our members truly understand the needs of their community and cultivate connected and impactful relationships with others.

 Once you’re grounded in a deep listening mindset, the next step is to become aware of how you’re directing and tuning your listening.
-In the world of coaching, we talk about listening at three different levels—internal listening, focused listening, and global listening.
-Depending on which level of listening you’re using, you will hear very different things.
+Here are three levels of listening.
+Depending on the level you’re using, you will hear very different things.

 - Awareness is on me, the listener.
 I’m hearing my thoughts, my feelings, my ideas, and my judgments.